PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Luca-Rubboli.md

 ### Result

+Result has been incrementally implemented, starting from a simple container, enriched with aggregation techniques to promote Exporter's scaling.
-Result has been implemented through a case class, promoting immutability.
+In details, it has been implemented through a case class, promoting immutability.
 Due to exporter requirements on both Batch and Streaming aggregation strategies, both kind of updates have been provided, as well as an aggregation method which allows usage of multiple Exporters.

 ```Scala